 And Liri?
 What happens once a face is "sold"?

 Like all the "characters" of hour one, Liri also receives a micropayment every time a customer licenses a video that uses her face.
-Monbiot doesn't say exactly how big these payments are, except that it's dollars, not cents.
-"I can't say that anyone makes a living doing this today," she says.
-"But we think that if all goes well it will be a viable way to have an income."
+Monbiot doesn't say exactly how large these payments are, except that they are dollars, not cents.
+“I can't say anyone makes a living doing this today,” she says.
+“But we think if all goes well it will be a viable way to have an income.”

-By eliminating the need for film crews, studio technicians, and actors, Hour One's technology is a boon for companies looking to scale up video production, while offering some easy money to a handful of people like Liri.
+By eliminating the need for film crews, studio technicians and actors, Hour One's technology is a boon for companies looking to scale up video production, offering a little easy cash to a handful of people like Liri.
 Some are troubled by the implications for the future of work.

 Change the face, change the roles

-"It seems like a pretty extreme case of technology downsizing the role of the human being in a particular work process," he says Jessie Hammerling of the Center for Labor Research and Education at the University of California, Berkeley, which studies the impact of new technologies on work.
-Automation doesn't always eliminate human roles entirely, but it changes them in ways that affect people's ability to earn a fair salary or turn a job into a long-term career, she says.
+“It seems like a fairly extreme case of technology scaling back the role of the human being in a particular work process,” he says Jessie Hammerling from the Center for Labor Research and Education at the University of California, Berkeley, which studies the impact of new technologies on work.
+Automation doesn't always eliminate human roles entirely, but it changes them in ways that affect people's ability to earn a fair wage or turn a job into a long-term career, she says.
 Can we blame him?

 Hammerling notes that allowing companies to reuse one-time actor footage for multiple video projects will reduce the availability of this type of acting work.
 The "trade union" battle will move to the management of image rights ... on one's face!

-There is a risk of being included in unsuitable content, or that could conflict with other works
+There is a risk of being included in content that is objectionable, or that may conflict with other work

 Jessie Hammerling